 Once you have a root canal, your tooth may become fragile and break more easily.

-Dr. Ruggless may recommend a dental crown in 62704 to help protect your tooth.
+Dr. Ruggless may recommend a dental crown to help protect your tooth.
 Having a root canal and the proper restoration can prolong the life of your tooth by decades.
 Saving your natural teeth whenever possible is essential not only for your appearance but also your overall oral health.

 A dental crown is a durable, reliable, long-lasting, and natural-looking dental prosthesis that not only protects your tooth, but it can also prevent infection or decay from happening again.
 Depending on how much of your natural tooth structure was removed in the root canal procedure, you may feel more comfortable knowing that your tooth structure will remain in place and be stabilized.